 But by timely evaluation of our recruitment plan as per the market demand and optimising our hiring tactics, we can save ourselves from this distress.

-A recruitment plan for an organisation must respond to a robust employment picture and should offer lower costs and a competitive edge over other companies.
+A recruitment plan for an organisation must respond to a robust employment picture and should offer lowered costs and a competitive edge over other companies.
 Regardless of the firm’s size, it is a guide to successful recruitment containing meticulous and unique procedures.

 A general recruitment plan is evaluated through the following steps: